How do you Liquidate a Registered Charity?

 Charitable Incorporated Organisations (CIOs)

-One critical aspect specific to CIOs is the level of oversight and support provided by the Charity Commission throughout the liquidation process.
-The Commission’s involvement ensures that the liquidation adheres to charity law, protecting not only the creditors’ interests but also the charitable aims of the organization.
+The Commission’s involvement ensures that the liquidation adheres to charity law, protecting not only the creditors’ interests but also the charitable aims of the organisation.
 This oversight includes approving the appointment of the insolvency practitioner and reviewing the final accounts before the CIO is removed from the register of charities.

 Charitable Trusts